cgdmohamed/rakeez/replit.md

 # Rakeez - Bilingual Cleaning Services API

 ## Overview
 Rakeez is a Node.js + Express RESTful API backend for a bilingual (Arabic/English) cleaning services mobile application.
-It enables customers to book cleaning and maintenance services, manage appointments, process payments via multiple gateways (Moyasar, Tabby), track orders, and interact with technicians.
-The system supports a full booking workflow including quotations, wallet management, referral rewards, and multi-role access for customers, technicians, and admins.
+It facilitates booking and managing cleaning and maintenance services, processing payments, tracking orders, and managing interactions between customers, technicians, and administrators.
+The system includes features such as quotation management, wallet systems, referral rewards, and multi-role access, aiming to provide a comprehensive solution for service management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.